freemansoft/docker-scripts/mongodb/README.md

 * Creates named volumes to persist across restarts.
 You have to remove the named volume to restore to original
 * The Mongo Express web UI is on http://localhost:8081
 * The Mongo db connection string is mongodb://localhost:27017
+* Open mongdb command prompt with `docker exec -it mongo01 mongo`

 # Docker Management
 See README.md in the [root of this repo](../README.md)